acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

 To normalize detection levels, we need an estimate of the noise power generated by the sensor.
 We assume that from a static channel, i.e., a radar signal with no moving reflections, the noise is white and its power is its variance.
 However, we do not want to rely on having such a measurement to obtain this estimate.

 Since we're looking for motions generated by humans and other living things, we know that we typically won't see fast moving objects in the data.
 In other words, we may assume that *high frequency content in the data originates from sensor noise*.
-Since we have a relatively high subsweep rate, we may take advantage of this to measure high frequency content.
+Since we have a relatively high sweep rate, we may take advantage of this to measure high frequency content.

 Extracting the high frequency content from the data can be done in numerous ways.
 The simplest to implement is possibly a FFT, but it is computationally expensive.
 Instead, we use another technique which is both robust and cheap.

-First, to remove any trends in the subsweep from fast motion, we differentiate each sweep over all the subsweeps :math:`N_\text{diff}=3` times:
+First, to remove any trends from fast motion in the frame, we differentiate over the sweeps :math:`N_\text{diff}=3` times:

 .. math::
    x'(f, s, d) = x^{(1)}(f, s, d) = x(f, s, d) - x(f, s - 1, d)